Ivan Perišić: 2021–22 season

 On 24 November 2021, Perišić was praised for his performance in the 2–0 victory over Shakhtar Donetsk in the Champions League, as he assisted Edin Džeko's second goal, although his goal and Lautaro Martínez's goal that he also assisted were ruled out.
 The victory qualified Inter Milan for the Round of 16 for the first time since the 2011–12 season.

 On 11 May 2022, in the Coppa Italia final against Juventus, Perišić broke the deadlock in the first half of extra time by scoring a brace and bringing the score from 2–2 to the eventual 4–2.

 Tottenham Hotspur

-On 31 May 2022, Tottenham Hotspur signed Perišić on a free transfer, reuniting him with former manager Conte.
+On 31 May 2022, Tottenham Hotspur signed Perišić on a free transfer, reuniting him with former manager Antonio Conte.
 He became the fifth Croatian in history to sign with the club.
 He played his first minutes for the club in a 2–1 friendly victory over Rangers on 23 July.
 Perišić made his Premier League debut on 6 August 2022, coming on as a second-half substitute for Ryan Sessegnon in a 4–1 home victory over Southampton.

 On 20 September 2023, the club confirmed that Perišić had sustained a complex anterior cruciate ligament injury in his right knee in non-contact training and that he would undergo surgery.